graphcommerce-org/graphcommerce/docs/content/framework/icons.md

 # Icons

-The graphcommerce UI looks clean and minimalistic due to the use of icons.
+The GraphCommerce UI looks clean and minimalistic due to the use of icons.
 This guide covers how to customize the look of icons, how to use different icons in components and how to add your own.